 Sales people can recognize their clients’ needs or objections better.
 Negotiators are able to find common ground and reach agreements easier.
 Police, advocates and judges will detect lies with more accuracy.

-The Micro Expressions training forms part of our Body language course?
+The training is part of the body language course

-We have studied micro expressions and body language with numerous leaders in the field to bring a comprehensive training to you.
-It is a natural add on to the NLP training and life coaching courses already delivered by Coaching with NLP.
+The micro expression training forms part of the body language training.
+Having studied with numerous leaders in the field, we wish to share these skills and comprehensive training with you.
+It is a natural add on to the NLP training and life coaching courses.

 If you would like to increase your emotional intelligence, become much more aware of what other people might be feeling or possibly tell if someone is lying, then do this easy on line micro expression training.